 Sweet and moist, this quick and easy gluten free cherry cake recipe will become a family favorite.
 You can use fresh, frozen, or canned cherries in this cake recipe, which allows you to make it all year long!

-This is a great cake recipe you need to try if you love cake but want a simple recipe that you can quickly make.
+This is a great cake recipe you must try if you love cake but want a simple recipe that you can quickly make.
 I used cherries, but this cake base is perfect with any fruit!

 My homemade cake got all thumbs up from my non-gluten-free neighbors, and nobody could tell this fluffy cake was gluten free!